prateekeshwar/youtube-homepage-clone/README.md

 The YouTube Homepage Clone is a simplistic web application that mimics the layout of the YouTube homepage.
 This project showcases various features typically found on YouTube, including a search bar, video thumbnails, and a sidebar navigation.
 The application serves as a great exercise in front-end development, providing an opportunity to practice HTML, CSS, and JavaScript.

 ## Start Server
-To get started with the YouTube Homepage Clone, simply clone or download the repository.
-There’s no need for a complex setup or server, as this application runs entirely in the browser.
+To get started with the YouTube Homepage Clone, simply start the server.

 python3 -m http.server 8000